 The Default MOPR Floor Offer Price for New Entry Capacity Resources with State Subsidy is based on the net cost of new entry ("CONE") of the applicable resource type.
 The net CONE values are determined by subtracting the estimated net energy and ancillary service revenues from the gross cost of new entry ("CONE") values shown in the table below.
 The gross CONE values of the table below are applicable to the 2022/2023 Delivery Year and are adjusted for Delivery Years subsequent to the 2022/2023 Delivery Year as described below.
-The net energy and ancillary services revenue estimate is determined for each resource type and for each Zone as described in section 5.14(h-1)(2)(A)(i) through (ix) of Attachment DD of the PJM OATT.
+The net energy and ancillary services revenue estimate is determined for each resource type and for each Zone as described in section 5.14(h-1)(2)(A)(i) through (ix) of Attachment DD of the PJM OATT.29

 For the capacity resource types listed in the table below, the Default MOPR Floor Offer Price for New Entry Capacity Resources with State Subsidy is set equal to the net CONE of each resource type expressed in terms of Unforced Capacity ("UCAP") MW where the net CONE values are initially calculated for each resource type in terms of nameplate MW and then converted to UCAP MW terms based on the applicable class average EFORd for thermal generation resource types and battery energy storage resource types, the applicable class average capacity value factor for wind and solar generation resource types, and the applicable Forecast Pool Requirement for Demand Resources and EE Resources.
-The resultant net CONE in nameplate MW terms of the battery energy storage resource type is multiplied by 2.5 prior to applying the class average EFORd of the battery energy storage resource type,
+The resultant net CONE in nameplate MW terms of the battery energy storage resource type,